 Since Enerflex's inception, safety has been a fundamental value and is integrated into its culture.
 The Company's goal of achieving and maintaining HSE performance excellence is supported by critical policies and systems designed to systemically drive improvement and protect both the Company and its people.
 Enerflex continues to implement and enhance its occupational health and wellness programs, inspection and incident investigation procedures, environmental management, as well as other initiatives intended to reinforce Enerflex's safety culture.
 The Company performs annual internal safety system audits, as well as periodic comprehensive third-party external audits, ensuring each location meets or exceeds industry standards and the Company's HSE requirements.
 The Company remains focused on strengthening its coordinated approach to HSE by engaging senior leadership and on-the-ground HSE teams to infuse the Company's safety practices throughout its operations and facilities.
+Of particular significance, in 2021, the Company achieved its total recordable incident rate ("TRIR") goal of 0.50 by finishing the fourth quarter of 2021 with a TRIR of 0.50.
+This is the lowest annual TRIR that the Company has achieved since the Arrangement with Toromont in 2011.
 The Company has consistent programs and processes across all regions and is committed to ensuring that employees have the required training, equipment, and resources to do their jobs effectively and safely, including by empowering all employees with stop work authority to stop any job that appears unsafe without fear of reprimand.

-Enerflex has HSE coordinators in each of the Company's regions, reporting directly to the regional HSE Manager, who reports into the regional President.
-Regional HSE leaders also meet monthly with our Senior Vice President, General Counsel to discuss regional and Enterprise-wide HSE initiatives and developments.
+Enerflex has HSE coordinators in each of the Company's regions, reporting directly to their regional HSE Manager, who reports into the applicable regional President.
+Regional HSE leaders also meet monthly with the Company's Senior Vice President, General Counsel to discuss regional and Enterprise-wide HSE initiatives and developments.
 On a monthly basis, the Executive Management Team reviews the Company's HSE performance, and on a quarterly basis HSE matters and performance are reported to the Board of Directors, both directly and through the HRC Committee.